Rolling With It: Overpronation’s Influences Explored

-Pronation and supination are anatomical direction terms more commonly associated with movements of the forearm and wrist.
-However they are also applied to the foot and ankle region, but in a much different way.
-Pronation of the foot and ankle complex occurs naturally during the walking or running gait.
-As a result it really isn’t accurate to say a person has problems because they pronate their foot, as most people do pronate as a normal part of walking.
-The problem occurs when there is too much pronation.
-Overpronation (hyperpronation) indicates pronation movement that is excessive or happens too rapidly during gait cycle.
-However, there isn’t agreement in the science literature about what excessive movement really is and how to define it, so this is still an issue in accurately describing overpronation.
+Pronation and supination are anatomical terms often associated with forearm and wrist movements.
+In the context of the foot and ankle, these terms apply differently.
+Pronation of the foot and ankle complex occurs naturally during walking or running gait cycles.
+Therefore, stating that a person has issues simply because they pronate their foot is inaccurate, as pronation is a normal aspect of walking.
+The problem arises with excessive pronation.
+Overpronation indicates pronation movement that is excessive or occurs too rapidly during the gait cycle.
+However, there isn’t consensus in the scientific literature about what constitutes excessive movement and how to define it, making accurate descriptions of overpronation challenging.

-In the forearm, pronation is a single plane movement where the wrist and hand turn over.
-However, pronation of the foot and ankle is more complicated.
-Pronation in the foot is a movement that doesn’t occur in just one of the three cardinal planes: sagittal, frontal, or transverse.
-It is a diagonal movement that moves through all three planes.
-Consequently, it is defined as a combination of dorsiflexion (in the sagittal plane), eversion (in the frontal plane), and abduction-more commonly referred to as turnout of the foot (in the transverse plane) (Figure 1).
-So, pronation is a diagonal plane movement that occurs in multiple planes during normal gait.
+In the forearm, pronation is a single-plane movement involving the turning over of the wrist and hand.
+In contrast, foot and ankle pronation is more complex.
+Pronation in the foot doesn’t occur solely in one of the three cardinal planes: sagittal, frontal, or transverse.
+It is a diagonal movement encompassing all three planes.
+Consequently, it is defined as a combination of dorsiflexion (in the sagittal plane), eversion (in the frontal plane), and abduction—more commonly referred to as turnout of the foot (in the transverse plane).
+Thus, pronation is a multi-planar movement that occurs during normal gait.

 Figure 1